linagora/esn-frontend-inbox/README.md

 ### Authentication

 Authentication is provided by a dedicated SPA [esn-frontend-login-app](https://github.com/OpenPaaS-Suite/esn-frontend-login) which is defined in the project `devDependencies`.
-In order to make it work with the webpack-dev-server launched by the `npm run server` command, you will have to generate it like this:
+In order to make it work with the webpack-dev-server launched by the `npm run serve` command, you will have to generate it like this:

 ```sh
 cd ./node_modules/esn-frontend-login && npm install && npm run build